Shyam-pi/Stereo-Vision-System/README.md

 ### Results

-The project results include visualizations of epipolar lines, disparity maps, and depth maps for various datasets such as artroom, chess, and ladder.
+The project results include visualizations of epipolar lines, disparity maps, and depth maps for various datasets such as artroom, chess, and ladder (can be found in the results folder).
 Artroom results are shown here:

 Required matrices estimated :